 Also read the description of a smart alec in “archetypes of dominance“.

 9. The Alpha Mask

-Alpha male can hardly connect with others and dropping this mask will make great things for you.
-It will you to create win-win resolutions and make others feel better.
+Alpha males can hardly connect with others and dropping this mask will make great things for you.

 Real Life Applications